 Edge Structures

-The edge structures Jessica recreates includes looped or “gathered” starting edges (not pictured here), loose edges (fringe), terminal and side edges/hems secured by turning back and securing the warps or wefts, and twisted-looped terminal edges (particularly used for lacing bags shut at the opening, to secure contents).
-The following are photos of her edge work… all these edge structures based on pre-Columbian textile evidence.
+The edge structures Jessica recreates includes looped or “gathered” starting edges, loose edges (fringe), terminal and side edges/hems secured by turning back the wefts, gathered and braided warps (particularly for bag rims), and twisted-looped terminal edges (particularly used for lacing bags shut at the opening, to secure contents) - all based on preColumbian textile evidence.

 |